ExplainReduce: Generating global explanations from many local explanations: Results

-\subsection{Fidelity of proxy sets}
+\subsubsection{Fidelity of proxy sets}

-The interpretability of a set of local models as a global explanation is directly related to the size of that set.
-As explained in a previous section, local explanation models often need to balance interpretability and granularity: a large set of local models may more easily cover a larger portion of the closed-box function, but the increased number of models makes the result less understandable.
-In Fig. \ref{fig:fidelity_k}, we show the test fidelity (as defined in Eq. \eqref{eq:fidelity}) as a function of the size of the reduced explanation set for a selection of datasets and local explanation algorithms.
-The fidelity is calculated with respect to the closed-box predicted labels, with a fidelity of 0 representing perfect adherence to the closed-box model.
-As the figure shows, a set as small as $k=5$ proxies can reach or even surpass the fidelity of a set of $500$ local explanations for all three selected datasets\footnote{For full coverage on all of the seven datasets, we refer to Appendix \ref{a:fidelity_k_full}.}.
-We find that optimisation-based approaches perform particularly well, especially the two greedy loss-minimising algorithms.
-The clustering-based reduction methods seem to work almost equally well, as does a random selection of local models, although optimisation-based approaches consistently outperform the latter.
-This implies that for proxy set generation methods that require choosing $k$ \emph{a priori}, performance is not very sensitive to the choice of $k$.
+The interpretability of a set of local models as a global explanation can be directly linked to the size of that set.
+As explained in a previous section, local explanation models often need to balance interpretability and granularity: a large set of local models may more easily cover a larger portion of the closed-box function, but the increased number of models makes it less understandable.
+In Fig. \ref{fig:fidelity_k},\footnote{For full coverage on all of the twelve datasets, we refer to Appendix \ref{a:k_sensitivity_full}.} we show the test fidelity (as defined in Eq. \eqref{eq:fidelity}) as a function of the size of the reduced explanation set for a selection of datasets and local explanation algorithms, following the naming convention presented in Section \ref{sec:problem}.
+The fidelity is calculated with respect to the closed-box predicted labels, with a fidelity of zero representing perfect adherence to the closed-box model.
+As the figure shows, a set as small as $k=5$ proxies can reach or even surpass the fidelity of a set of $500$ local explanations for the selected datasets (horizontal black dashed line).
+As expected, the two loss-minimising algorithms (green line for {\sc Min Loss} and red for {\sc Balanced}) have lower fidelity than the greedy coverage-maximising algorithm (blue line).
+All three algorithms outperform the baseline of randomly picking explanations (yellow dotted line).
+We also note that while the fidelity initially drops rapidly as $k$ increases, the metric quickly plateaus beyond $k>5$.
 Therefore, it is enough for a user of {\sc ExplainReduce} to specify a reasonable value of $k$ for a faithful and interpretable global surrogate.

-If a few proxies are enough to find a faithful representation, how many local explanations do we need to generate to find a good proxy set?
-The procedure may be infeasible if a very large set of initial local explanations is required.
-For example, {\sc slisemap} scales as $\mathcal{O}(n^2m)$, where $n = |\mathcal{D}|$ and $m$ is the number of features \cite{bjorklund2023slisemap}, which makes generating thousands of explanations expensive.
+If a few proxies are enough to find a faithful representation, how many local explanations do we need to generate to find a good proxy set among them?
+After all, the procedure may be infeasible if a very large set of initial local explanations is required.
+For example, sampling-based XAI methods ({\sc lime}, {\sc shap}, and {\sc smoothgrad}) scale as $\mathcal{O}(nm)$, where $n = |\mathcal{D}|$ and $m$ is the number of samples per local model, which makes generating thousands of explanations expensive.